openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/gke.md

 **Example**

-When the node `gke-gke-local-ssd-default-pool-dd2b0b02-8twd` is rebooted, it fails.
-Subsequently, a new node/disk is acquired, resulting in the pool-4 being classified as unknown and the Replicated PV Mayastor volume being classified as degraded due to the failure of one of the replicas.
+When the node `gke-gke-local-ssd-default-pool-dd2b0b02-8twd` is failed, a new node/disk is acquired, resulting in the pool-3 being classified as unknown and the Replicated PV Mayastor volume being classified as degraded due to the failure of one of the replicas.

 ```
 $ kubectl get dsp -n mayastor